ntarunmenon/spring-boot-docker-ecs/README.md

 - Create an SSM parameter store.
 - Refer the parameter store inside 'buildspec.yml'
 - Make sure code build service role can do the operation ssm:GetParamaters.
 This can be configred from IAM.

+_How to get the build to execute?_

+- Make sure code build service role can do the operation ecr:GetAuthorizationToken.
+This can be configred from IAM.